XuZhao0/XuZhao0.github.io/_pages/about.md

 ---
 👋 I am James Zhao, a first year PhD student of [School of Computing](https://www.comp.nus.edu.sg) at [National University of Singapore](https://nus.edu.sg).
 Before that, I obtained master degree from NUS, advised by [Prof. Michael Shieh](https://michaelshieh.com) and bachelor degree from University of Electronic Science and Technology of China.

 I am generally interested in Large Foundation Models.
-Recently, I am particularly interested in trustworthy and reasoning.
+Recently, I am interested in trustworthiness and reasoning.
 I always welcome collaborations and discussions about these topics.
 If you're interested, please do not hesitate to reach out to discuss more 😃

 ## Publications